-With this in mind, HWDSB discourages the installation of permanent memorials (living or non-living) on school property.
-This includes memorial gardens, trees and benches.
+With this in mind, HWDSB discourages the installation of permanent memorials (living or non-living) and permanent donor-related acknowledgements on school property.
+This includes memorial gardens, trees, donor plaques and benches.
 Families are encouraged to consider other private and community sites that already provide permanent memorial spaces.
 Any consideration for a long-term memorialization should be discussed with the school's Superintendent.